slier81/vagrant-lamp/README.md

 ### Connecting

 #### Apache
-The Apache server is available at <http://localhost:8888>
+The Apache server is available at <http://localhost>

 #### MySQL
 Externally the MySQL server is available at port 8889, and when running on the VM it is available as a socket or at port 3306 as usual.
+Username: root
+Password: root

+#### PhpMyadmin
+PhpMyadmin is available at <http://localhost/phpmyadmin>
 Username: root
 Password: root